aws/aws-fpga/README.md

 <a name="fpgasdaccel"></a>
 ## SDAccel - Coming Soon

-The [SDAccel directory](./sdaccel) includes the environment required to run OpenCL/SDAccel flow on EC2 instances.
+The [SDAccel directory](./sdk/SDAccel) includes the environment required to run OpenCL/SDAccel flow on EC2 instances.
 It includes the drivers and tools to interact with AFIs that are loaded to EC2 FPGA instance slots.

 [Developing with OpenCL/SDAccel](./hdk/docs/OpenCL_SDAccel_Development.md)

 <a name="devAmi"></a>
 ## FPGA Developer AMI

 AWS Marketplace offers the [FPGA developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) for development on EC2 instances.
 The FPGA Developer AMI comes with Xilinx tools and AWS CLI pre-installed.
-The HDK examples and quick start can be run on any [C4/M4/R4](https://aws.amazon.com/ec2/instance-types/) EC2 instance.
-Given the large size of the FPGA used in AWS FPGA instances, the implementation tools require a minimum 15GiB Memory while 32GiB is recommended (C4.4XLarge, M4.2XLarge, R4.XLarge).
+The HDK examples and quick start can be run on any [C4/M4/R4/T2.2XLARGE](https://aws.amazon.com/ec2/instance-types/) EC2 instance.
+Given the large size of the FPGA used in AWS FPGA instances, the implementation tools require 32GiB Memory (C4.4XLarge, M4.2XLarge, R4.XLarge, T2.2XLarge).
 C4.4XLarge and C4.8XLarge would provide the fastest execution time with 30 and 60GiB of memory respectively.

 <a name="devSupport"></a>
 ## Developer Support